jayvalentine/xmodem/README.md

 # xmodem

-Simple XMODEM server implemented in C for POSIX
+This is a simple XMODEM server implemented in C.

+Currently it does not handle:

+* Retries
+* Timeouts
+* Block numbering